kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 One could install the external database on the same server as JATOS is running or on an extra server depending on ones need.

-To let JATOS access MySQL it needs a database user called 'jatosuser' and a database called 'jatos'.
+If you are (like me) not a great MySQL admin, there are many manuals out there, e.g. [https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04](this one).
+In the end your JATOS needs access to the MySQL and for this it needs a user called 'jatosuser' and a database called 'jatos'.
 One way to set up MySQL is this one:

    1. Install MySQL (e.g. `sudo apt install mysql-server` on Ubuntu)